jeff-boykin/old-work-docs/Documents/revised-project-template.md

     **2** | _Meets expectations, good job!_
     **3** | _Exceeds expectations, you wonderful creature, you!_

 ### Bonus
 **Optional Tips for Maximum Impact**
 - Additional features for advanced students
-- Other suggestions for design or style points
+- Other suggestions for design / style points

 ---

 ### RESOURCES
 **Examples & Suggestions for Getting Started**

-> Note: All components in this section are optional!
-Only include elements that are relevant to your project.
+> Note: All components in this section are optional; only include elements that are relevant to your project.

 #### Sample Deliverables
 Example 1: Here's a screenshot of what we expect you to make or do.